-Section 15.
+Section 1514.
 Withholding of Taxes.

-All Grants made under the Plan shall be subject to applicable federal (including FICA), state and local tax withholding requirements.
-The Company may require that the Grantee or other Person receiving or exercising Grants pay to the Company or any Affiliate the amount of any federal, state or local taxes that the Company or any Affiliate is required to withhold with respect to such Grants, or the Company or any Affiliate may deduct from other wages paid by the Company or any Affiliate the amount of any withholding taxes due with respect to such Grants.
-If the Compensation Committee so permits, a Grantee may elect to satisfy the applicable tax withholding obligation with respect to a Grant by having Shares withheld up to an amount that does not exceed the Grantee's minimum applicable withholding tax rate for federal (including FICA), state and local tax liabilities or such other rate that will not cause an adverse accounting consequence or cost.
+All Grants made under the Plan shall be subject to applicable federal (including FICA), state, and local and foreign tax withholding requirements.
+The Company may require that the Grantee or other Person receiving or exercising Grants pay to the Company or any Affiliate the amount of any federal, state, or local or foreign taxes that the Company or any Affiliate is required to withhold with respect to such Grants, or the Company or any Affiliate may deduct from other wages paid by the Company or any Affiliate the amount of any withholding taxes due with respect to such Grants.
+If the Compensation Committee so permits deems it appropriate, the Compensation Committee shall be authorized to establish procedures that permit or require a Grantee a Grantee may elect to satisfy the applicable tax withholding obligation with respect to a Grant by having Shares that are otherwise deliverable in connection with a Grant withheld, subject to such limitations as may be imposed by the Compensation Committee, up to an amount that does not exceed the Grantee's minimum applicable withholding tax rate for federal (including FICA), state and local tax liabilities or such other rate that will not cause an adverse accounting consequence or cost.
 The election must be in a form and manner prescribed by the Compensation Committee and may be subject to the prior approval of the Compensation Committee.

-Section 16.
+Section-1615.
 Consequences of a Change in Control.